Prodaturu/Obsidian/3 - Main Notes/C++/Constructors in C++.md

 - implement RAII (acquire resources in constructor, release in destructor)
 - allow multiple ways to build an object (overloading)

+### Use of Constructors

+1. **Automatic initialisation**
+	- Objects are ready to use immediately after creation

+2. **Encapsulation**
+	- Control how objects are set up, enforcing in-variants

+3. **Overloading**
+	- Multiple ways to create objects with different parameters

+4. **RAII**
+	- Acquire resources in constructor, release in destructor

+5. **Default values**
+	- Sensible defaults when no parameters provided

 ---
 # Types of Constructors